GEEK FREE

 With the 17 inch size and mostly metallic case, the laptop is still pretty heavy at over 6 pounds, but is noticeably thinner than the old laptop.
 The backlit keys are nice for use with low lighting, but need to be turned off in a well lit room in order to get better contrast of the letters on the light silver keys.

-The laptop was ordered from the HP website and delivered direct from China.
+The laptop was ordered from the HP website and delivered directly from China.
 One surprise was that the Windows 10 operating system was still at version 1903, so it took a lot of updating to bring it to version 1909.
 So far we are very pleased with the looks and performance of the laptop.
 I was especially pleased with the price, which was several hundred dollars less than a similarly equipped laptop could be purchased for a year earlier.

 Joe, I’m a SenCom member and I attended a class on Windows 10 to find out about it since I have been trying to decide on buying a Desktop.
 I remember using a Dell Desktop in the class and the keyboard I liked because the keys were not flat like they are on my Laptop.
 Can you tell me what Dell Desktops are used in the classroom?
 I am looking at Dell 24 5000 with a touch screen and it’s all in one.
 There were some reviews that were rather discouraging.
 Do you have any thoughts on this product?
 Any experience with the all in one that does sound nice since it avoids a lot of wires or cords.
 I’d appreciate your input on anything you can tell me.
 Thank you, Nancy